SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

    :compile: true

    -> class C { func f(c: Self) { } }
-   !$ error: 'Self' is only available in a protocol or as the result of a method in a class; did you mean 'C'?
+   !$ error: covariant 'Self' can only appear as the type of a property, subscript or method result; did you mean 'C'?
    !! class C { func f(c: Self) { } }
    !!                     ^~~~
    !!
 C